 Johnson Lake Trail Map

-Outside of Covid restrictions, it’d be nearly impossible to get lost on the Johnson Lake hike.
+It’s nearly impossible to get lost on the Johnson Lake hike.
 Just find the hiking trail and follow it all the way around the beautiful Banff lake.

 We used the AllTrails app while hiking the Johnson Lake Loop Trail.
 We use AllTrails for all our adventures in the Canadian Rockies and hiking with kids around the world.
 In addition to helping stay on the trails, we like the ability to track our stats (distance, elevation gain, etc.).